-Materiality Level or Levels for Particular Classes of Transactions, Account Balances or Disclosures (Ref: Para.
+Materiality Level or Levels for Particular Classes of Transactions, Account Balances or Disclosures (Ref.
+Para.
 10)

 - A11.
-Factors that may indicate the existence of one or more particular classes of transactions, account balances or disclosures for which misstatements of lesser amounts than materiality for the financial report as a whole could reasonably be expected to influence the economic decisions of users taken on the basis of the financial report include the following: - Whether law, regulation or the applicable financial reporting framework affect users' expectations regarding the measurement or disclosure of certain items (for example, related party transactions, and the remuneration of management and those charged with governance, and sensitivity analysis for fair value accounting estimates with high estimation uncertainty). - The key disclosures in relation to the industry in which the entity operates (for example, research and development costs for a pharmaceutical company). - Whether attention is focused on a particular aspect of the entity's business that is separately disclosed in the financial report (for example, a newly acquired business disclosures about segments or a significant business combination).
+Factors that may indicate the existence of one or more particular classes of transactions, account balances or disclosures for which misstatements of lesser amounts than materiality for the financial report as a whole could reasonably be expected to influence the economic decisions of users taken on the basis of the financial report include the following: - Whether law, regulation or the applicable financial reporting framework affect users' expectations regarding the measurement or disclosure of certain items (for example, related party transactions the remuneration of management and those charged with governance, and sensitivity analysis for fair value accounting estimates with high estimation uncertainty). - The key disclosures in relation to the industry in which the entity operates (for example, research and development costs for a pharmaceutical company). - Whether attention is focused on a particular aspect of the entity's business that is separately disclosed in the financial report (for example-disclosures about segments or a significant business combination). - A12.
+In considering whether, in the specific circumstances of the entity, such classes of transactions, account balances or disclosures exist, the auditor may find it useful to obtain an understanding of the views and expectations of those charged with governance and management.